nathan-barry/next-js-site/posts/people-who-shaped-me.md

 ## Influences

-For the longest time, I had a little square photo of the following on my computer monitor: Jordan B Peterson, Lex Fridman, David Goggins, and Shivon Zilis.
-Next to them was a portrait of Teddy Roosevelt
+For the longest time, I had a little square photo of the following on my computer monitor: Jordan B Peterson, Lex Fridman,and David Goggins.
+Next to them was a 8x10 portrait of Teddy Roosevelt.

 It was my sophomore year when I started listening to Jordan B Peterson.
 It was the first time in my life that made me think “By god, I can and **should** be doing more with my life!”
 He instilled the idea that what one should do in life is figure out how much one can bear and then bear it.
 The idea that the way to a meaningful life is to take as much responsibility and accountability as one possibly can and genuinely try to do what we can on this Earth.
 The idea that not doing so is existentially nihilistic.
 That with this one beautiful life each of us have, not living up to what one could be, not trying at least, that is spitting in the face of the miracle of existence itself.
 There is nothing more disappointing than seeing something fall short of its potential.
 Missed opportunities and an improperly spent life.